 Learning about the 50 States is super important to us, especially as we are from England.
-We of course knew a lot of them, but certainly didn’t know any of the capitals.
+We of course knew a lot of them but certainly didn’t know any of the capitals.
 These 18 fun ways will teach you how to remember the States.

 I have listed our favorite ways to learn the 50 states, and there are plenty of FREE resources included.

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**

 We like to start the day off as relaxed as possible, so every morning while having breakfast we watch CNN10 (when it is on, we have missed it over the summer months).

 After this, we are watching one of the songs on youtube (listed below).
 They are all so fun and the songs are so catchy.
 We will remember the States and capitals in no time!

 Then once a week for an hour (or more if we are playing board games) we are learning about each State.
 Starting of course, with our home state of Florida.

 We have created these 50 United States coloring pages for you to print out and enjoy (for FREE of course) and this helped us loads.